Sudarshan-Gowda/Technologys-Documentation/Java/README.md

  </ul>

 ### 1.5.1	List
 •	List is a type of collection and it is grow-able in nature.
-It grows dynamically.
+It grows dynamically.<br/>
-•	It allows duplicate and null object to store.
+•	It allows duplicate and null object to store.<br/>
-•	It preserves insertion order.
+•	It preserves insertion order.<br/>
-•	When we should go for a collection means, whenever we want to represent group of individual object as a single entity where duplicates are allowed and insertion order is preserved.
+•	When we should go for a collection means, whenever we want to represent group of individual object as a single entity where duplicates are allowed and insertion order is preserved.<br/>
-•	Here element can be stores and retrieved based on index, iterator, for each look.
+•	Here element can be stores and retrieved based on index, iterator, for each look.<br/>
-•	List contain mainly 3 types: Array List, Vector, Linked List
+•	List contain mainly 3 types: Array List, Vector, Linked List<br/>

 #### 1.5.1.1	Array List
-•	Array List is a type of List which is used to store collection or group of objects.
+•	Array List is a type of List which is used to store collection or group of objects.<br/>
-•	It is growable in nature it grows with the size of 2^n+1.
+•	It is growable in nature it grows with the size of 2^n+1.<br/>
-•	It allows duplicate as well as null objects to store.
+•	It allows duplicate as well as null objects to store.<br/>
-•	It preserves insertion order.
+•	It preserves insertion order.<br/>
-•	It uses Dynamic array data structure to store the data.
+•	It uses Dynamic array data structure to store the data.<br/>
-•	Here elements can be added based on index, iterator and for each loop & can be retrieved based on for each loop.
+•	Here elements can be added based on index, iterator and for each loop & can be retrieved based on for each loop.<br/>
-•	Whenever we want to represent group of individual objects as a separate entity where duplicates are allowed and insertion order is preserved.
+•	Whenever we want to represent group of individual objects as a separate entity where duplicates are allowed and insertion order is preserved.<br/>

 #### 1.5.1.2	Vector
-•	Vector is a type of List which is used to store the group of individual objects.
+•	Vector is a type of List which is used to store the group of individual objects.<br/>
 •	It is grow able in nature.
-It grows with the size of 2n+1.
+It grows with the size of 2n+1.<br/>
-•	It is synchronized and thread safe.
+•	It is synchronized and thread safe.<br/>
-•	It is slower in performance compared to Array List.
+•	It is slower in performance compared to Array List.<br/>
-•	It uses dynamically resizing array data structure or dynamic array data structure.
+•	It uses dynamically resizing array data structure or dynamic array data structure.<br/>

 |Array List	|Vector|